panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 ### 2. Options Sellers

 Options sellers deposit liquidity into the Uniswap pool through Panoptic, making it available for options buyers to remove.
-This role is similar to providing liquidity directly to Uniswap v3, but offers numerous benefits including advanced tools to manage risky, complex positions and a multiplier on the fees (streamia) generated by their liquidity when it is removed by options buyers.
+This role is similar to providing liquidity directly to Uniswap v3 but offers numerous benefits, including advanced tools to manage risky, complex positions and a multiplier on the fees (streamia) generated by their liquidity when it is removed by options buyers.

 Remember, sold options positions on Panoptic have similar payoffs to traditional options.